How Long Is the SAT | How to Manage Your Test Time Effectively

 But in all the excitement and dread that surrounds the exam, it’s important to take a step back and answer some more practical questions.

-Since you have obviously already looked through our best SAT prep book reviews (you have, right?), the next step is to get answers to your questions about how the test actually works come test day.
+Since you have obviously already looked through our SAT books reviews reviews (you have, right?) and our online prep classes recommendations, the next step is to get answers to your questions about how the test actually works come test day.

 For starters: how long is the SAT, anyway?

 Before we dig into all the minutia of test formats and sections and pacing and all the rest, let’s just get right down to it and answer the question you’re here for in the first place.
 That is, how long is the SAT?

 Now, I know what you’re thinking: I can barely sit through three hours of Game of Thrones episodes without getting antsy!
 How in the heck am I going to sit for a three-hour exam that could determine my whole future!